bhartiy/learnsellacious/pages/35.marketplace/hyperlocal/docs.md

 In Sellacious hyperlocal you can select either 'By Radius' or 'By Shippable Locations' for sellers.
 Sellers can also configure these settings from their profile for their store only.
 These settings can be handeled from frontend and backend.

 ### Configuration for Region based:
-For region based fitering select by region in address matching tab
+For region based filtering select by region in address matching tab

 ![](Region%20based%20.png)

-### Configuration for Redius based
+### Configuration for Radius based
-For radius based fitering select by distance in address matching tab
+For radius based filtering select by distance in address matching tab

 ![](By%20distance.png)